Is my favorite new TV show this year a ripoff?

 So they bring in another person who will turn out to be a key character in our story, a person who will end up being on the other side of the upcoming legal battle, John Wells.

 who had been working on a Vietnam hospital show called China Beach.
 MASH already existed.

+MASH had already existed.
+Right.

 So China Beach is a little bit of a MASH for like the late 80s, early 90s.

-And so these two guys, this successful novelist whose Jurassic Park book is everywhere, including my bedroom, and this TV writer coming off this hospital show and they're bringing them together and they have this meeting of the minds and they agree to make this show and they agree that they'll never talk down to the viewers.
+And so these two guys, the successful novelist whose Jurassic Park book is everywhere, including my bedroom, and this TV writer coming off this hospital show and they're bringing them together and they have this meeting of the minds and they agree to make this show and they agree that they'll never talk down to the viewers.

 They will always throw medical jargon at them that they don't understand, but they won't mind because they'll just enjoy letting it run past them with verisimilitude.
+And that's all true.

-Like, that was part of what was working about the show, is that it felt adult and real relative to what people were used to.
+Like, that was part of what was working about the show is that it felt adult and real relative to what people were used to.
+Yeah, I think that that was definitely a big part of it.

-Dr.
+Dr. Green.

 I mean, the thing about the ER screenplay, the pilot eventually of the show, is it's not dinosaurs, right?
+Dr. Green.

 What is it?

-Patient for you, Dr.
+Patient for you, Dr. Green.

 Can't the intern take it.
+Nice for you.

-It's about this doctor who is sleeping in a glorified room closet, who keeps getting woken up to go and deal with patients.
+It's about this doctor who is sleeping in a glorified broom closet, who keeps getting woken up to go and deal with patients.
+Can't the intern take it?
+It's Dr.

 Ross.

-Dr.
+Dr. Ross.

 I'll be right there.

-And it's 24 hours in his life, and he's trying to decide whether to go and work work at a fancy medical practice where he'll make tons more money but
+And it's 24 hours in his life.

+And he's trying to decide whether to go and work at a fancy medical practice where he'll make tons tons more money, but,

-you know it's implied that he'll sort of be helping wealthy dowagers
+you know, it's implied that he'll sort of be helping wealthy dowagers

-or stay in this exhausting desperate place where gunshot wound victims come in and it's like you're saving lives you're exhausted and you're not making money so it's it's like a very realistic take on medicine but so i watched i watched the pilot and did not finish it i found it to be sort of like I was surprised at how slow it was.
+or stay in this exhausting, desperate place where gunshot wound victims come in and it's like you're saving lives, you're exhausted, and you're not making money.
+So it's like a

 Maybe you were just overly immune to the dreaminess of young George Clooney.

 He looks really good.
+Because

 that was a big part of, I think, the early appeal of the show.